Shopify Affiliates glossary

 The person who manages an affiliate program for a merchant.
-They are responsible for affiliate recruitment, ensuring that the affiliates are using above board promotional methods and for increasing affiliate sales for the merchant.
+They are responsible for recruiting affiliates, ensuring that the affiliates are using approved promotional methods, and increasing affiliate sales for the merchant.
 They also act as the liaison between the affiliate and the merchant.
-The affiliate manager might work directly for the merchant or be an independent service provider (also referred to as an OPM) contracted by the merchant to run their affiliate program.
+The Affiliate Manager might work directly for the merchant or be an independent service provider (also referred to as an OPM) contracted by the merchant to run their affiliate program.

 A program that allows individuals (also known as affiliates) to recommend or refer shoppers to a merchant's products or services.
 In exchange, the affiliate will receive a commission based upon a predetermined desired outcome generated by the referral.